IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** Is ICG 12 needed with UMS 12 for OS 12 devices not on the same network as the UMS 12?

-**A:** That depends on if your security team will allow UMS 12 on port 8443 to be opened to the Internet.
-Since most companies will not allow UMS 12 (Windows or Linux) to have port 8443 opened to the Internet, an ICG 12 will be needed to support OS 12 devices.
+**A:** That depends on if your security team will allow UMS 12 on port 8443 to be opened to the Internet or connected to internet via load balancer with SSL pass through (such as F5 / NetScaler) that forwards encrypted SSL traffic to the UMS without decryption.
+If the above options cannot be met, an ICG 12 will be needed to support OS 12 devices.
 Similar sizing guidelines for ICG 12 (setting connection limit to 2K / 2.5K devices).
 See [ICG 12 KB](https://kb.igel.com/igelicg-12.01/en/igel-cloud-gateway-icg-81512143.html).

 **Q:** Does ICG 12 support OS 11 devices?